direktiv/direktiv.github.io/docs/examples/using-terraform-plugin.md

   # continued in next code block
 ```

-**NOTE: The files attribute is empty and will be filled in via the git state.**
+**NOTE: The files attribute is empty and will be populated using the git state.**

 ## Git
 The following state fetches the repository and clones it into an instance variable to be used in the terraform container.